 Repairs to icons, dates and file attributes are useful but typically do affect overall system performance.

-"Incorrect values in the Volume Information were repaired" indicates the disk directory was seriously damaged.
+"Incorrect values in the Volume Information were repaired" (or a similar message) indicates the disk directory was seriously damaged.
 Your Mac will perform much better after this type of repair.

 DiskWarrior takes a minute or so to replace the disk directory.